neurosignal/pseudo-MRI-engine/README.rst

 Citing pseudo-MRI engine
 ========================

-When using the pseudo-MRI engine, please cite the following articles:
+When using the pseudo-MRI engine, please cite the following article:

 .. code-block:: BiBTeX